The Best Zero Waste Sunscreen Options

 Protect Your Skin Naturally

 Another important note to remember, sunscreen isn’t the only way to protect your skin from the sun.
 Don’t forget to cover up!
+This is really the easiest, most sustainable way to protect yourself from those powerful rays.

-Using a hat, wearing a cute cover up or t-shirt, and putting on your shades are all excellent ways to stay safe from the sun this summer.
-Sitting in the shade is undoubtedly the best option for protecting your skin!
-Silly me, I thought rash guards were only made for children, but I saw a woman wearing one of these sweet long sleeved rash guards at the beach last summer.
+Silly me, I thought rash guards were only made for children, but I saw a woman wearing one of these sweet, long sleeved rash guards at the beach last summer.
 I think these would be a good option for sun protection as well!
 Also, using a rash guard or some sort of long sleeved shirt would mean you could use less sunscreen, which would also save you some money.
 Just a thought guys! 🙂